-i. have been further o Includes damage to motor vehicles that could have been driven, but would damaged if so driven ii.
-Excludes: (1) occurrence withou damage which can be remedied temporarily at the scene of the t special tools or parts; (2) available; tire disablement without other damage even if no spare tire is (3) headlight or taillight damage; (4) them inoperative. damage to turn signals, horn, or windshield wipers which makes performing a safety RFORMING (a Safety Sensitive Function).
-Means a driver is considered to be y sensitive function during any period in which he or she is actually to perform, or immediately available to perform any safety sensitive function. n.
-REI driver either: FUSE TO SUBMIT (to an alcohol or controlled substance test).
-Means that a i. reasonable time aft fails to appear for any test (except a pre-employment test) within a ter being directed to do so; ii. fails to remain at the testing site until the testing process is complete; iii. fails to provide a urine specimen for any required drug test; iv. fails to permit the o in the case of a directly observed or monitored collection in a drug test, observation or monitoring of the driver's provision of a specimen; v. determined through explanation for the fails to provide a sufficient amount of urine when directed, and it has been ha required medical evaluation, that there was no adequate medical failure; vi. fails or declines to take a second test the driver has been directed to take; vii.
-Medical Review O fails to undergo a medical examination or evaluation, as directed by a fficer or by the Designated Employer Representative; 21 use alcohol while performing safety sensitive functions; ii. iii. perform a safety sensitive function within 4 hours after using alcohol; iv. if required to take a post-accident alcohol test (under paragraph "18" above), use alcohol for 8 hours following the occurrence, or until he/she undergoes a postaccident alcohol test, whichever occurs first; refuse to submit to any required alcohol or controlled substances test; v. report for duty or remain on duty requiring the performance of safety vi. sensitive functions when the driver uses any controlled substance, except when the use is pursuant to the instructions of a licensed medical practitioner, as defined in 40 CFR, Subchapter B, who has advised the driver that the substance will not adversely affect the driver's ability to safely operate a CMV.
-(Any driver using any therapeutic drug pursuant to the instructions of a licensed medical practitioner must inform his/her supervisor of such use prior to performing any safety sensitive functions.); vii. report for duty, remain on duty, or perform any safety sensitive function if the driver has tested positive or has adulterated or substituted a test specimen for controlled substances.
-25. TEST PROCEDURES.
+- ii. use alcohol while performing safety sensitive functions; - iii. perform a safety sensitive function within 4 hours after using alcohol; - iv. if required to take a post-accident alcohol test (under paragraph "18" above), use alcohol for 8 hours following the occurrence, or until he/she undergoes a post-accident alcohol test, whichever occurs first; - v. refuse to submit to any required alcohol or controlled substances test; - vi. report for duty or remain on duty requiring the performance of safety sensitive functions when the driver uses any controlled substance, except when the use is pursuant to the instructions of a licensed medical practitioner, as defined in 40 CFR, Subchapter B, who has advised the driver that the substance will not adversely affect the driver's ability to safely operate a CMV.
+(Any driver using any therapeutic drug pursuant to the instructions of a licensed medical practitioner must inform his/her supervisor of such use prior to performing any safety sensitive functions.); - vii. report for duty, remain on duty, or perform any safety sensitive function if the driver has tested positive or has adulterated or substituted a test specimen for controlled substances. - 25.
+TEST PROCEDURES.
 All regulations and procedures used to test for controlled substances and alcohol in order to protect the integrity of the testing process, safeguard the test validity, and insure results are attributed to the correct driver are found in 49 CFR §§40 and 382.
-They are incorporated into this policy by reference.
-26. CONSEQUENCES OF VIOLATIONS OF THIS POLICY.
-Drivers who violate this policy or who commit any of the prohibited conduct in paragraph "24(1)" above will experience the following consequences in accordance with Federal Regulations: Immediate removal from any and all safety sensitive functions; r.
-Will not be able to again perform safety sensitive functions for any employer until he/she has completed the evaluation, referral and education/training set forth in 49 CFR, Part 40, Subpart O; In addition, will not be able to again perform safety sensitive functions for any employer until he/she has successfully completed a Return-To-Duty Test as described in paragraph "21" above; Shall be subject to civil and/or criminal penalties as recommended by the

-Secretary of Transportation under the provisions of 49 U.S.C. §521(b).
+They are incorporated into this policy by reference. - 26.
+CONSEQUENCES OF VIOLATIONS OF THIS POLICY.
+Drivers who violate this policy or who commit any of the prohibited conduct in paragraph "24(1)" above will experience the following consequences in accordance with Federal Regulations: - r.
+Immediate removal from any and all safety sensitive functions; - s.
+Will not be able to again perform safety sensitive functions for any employer until he/she has completed the evaluation, referral and education/training set forth in 49 CFR, Part 40, Subpart O; - t.
+In addition, will not be able to again perform safety sensitive functions for any employer until he/she has successfully completed a Return-To-Duty Test as described in paragraph "21" above; - u.
+Shall be subject to civil and/or criminal penalties as recommended by the Secretary of Transportation under the provisions of 49 U.S.C. §521(b).